IddoSadeh/cplusplusBook/_sources/cplusplus/functions.md

 - A **function** in C++ is defined with a return type, a function name, and a list of parameters enclosed in parentheses.
 The code to be executed is placed within curly braces `{}`.

+- **Function calls** are used to invoke functions.
+The function name is written followed by parentheses, with any required arguments placed inside the parentheses.

+- **Parameters** are specified in the function declaration within the parentheses following the function name.
+They act as placeholders for the values that are passed into the function when it is called.

 - The **return type** of a function defines the type of value the function will return.
 It can be any valid data type.
 If the function does not return a value, the return type should be `void`.

-- **Parameters** are specified in the function declaration within the parentheses following the function name.
-They act as placeholders for the values that are passed into the function when it is called.

 - The **function body** contains the block of code that performs the specific task of the function.

-- **Function calls** are used to invoke functions.
-The function name is written followed by parentheses, with any required arguments placed inside the parentheses.
+- **Scope** is a section of a program in which a declared variable or function can be called.

 - The **main()** function is a special function that serves as the entry point of the C++ program.
 Execution of the program begins and ends with the main function.